The Big Empty (2003 film): Plot

-Back in LA, Agent Banks interrogates John about what happened in Baker, who attributes the 75 disappearances to Cowboy.
-He can't tell this to the families of those disappeared.
-He then tells John that his credit card debts were paid off with money unrelated to the $28,000, which he says John won in Vegas.
-Perhaps he believes John's story, then John sees a band-aid on Banks' neck, similar to the one that appeared on his own neck after his Devil's Crest, relating to one of Dan's conspiracy theories.

-Sometime later, John and Grace are on a date at a bowling alley.
-She congratulates him for getting a supporting role in a movie, showing his acting prospects are improving.
-She then repeats Cowboy's line about starting a new game, and her eyes are bright blue.
-John, wearing size-11 shoes, remarks she looks different, before he rolls a ball down the alley; his eyes turn bright blue too.
-The bowling ball is then shown rolling across the vast moonlit Devil's Crest.
+Back in Los Angeles, Banks interrogates Person.
+Unable to tell the truth to the families of those disappeared, Banks invents a story.
+Person sees a band-aid on Banks' neck, similar to the one that appeared on his own neck after Devil's Crest, relating to one of Dan's conspiracy theories.
+As Person and Grace go on a date at a bowling alley, she congratulates him for getting a supporting role in a film.
+She quotes Cowboy with bright blue eyes.
+Person, wearing size-11 shoes, rolls a ball down the alley; his eyes turn bright blue, too.
+The bowling ball rolls across the vast moonlit Devil's Crest.
 Far in the distance white flames, like the Cowboy's flare, rise from the desert floor.